QZOFlameFE/FE2025_1st_repo_ByFlame/README.md

 </br>

-## Power management
+## Power management and choise of power source

 </br>

   The core of our robot is <a href="https://pybricks.com/ev3-micropython/startbrick.html">EV3 Programmable Brick</a>, the power comes from a rechargable 10V Lithium Battery.
+We decided to use rechargable battery instead of 6 AA batteries.
+Despite them having higher capacity, they can still be risky to use.
+While rechargable batteries can be charged in parallel, so ome is in use while another is charging.
+Single use batteries have to be constantly replaced and it can contribute to a big problems during the olympiad.
+Even rechargable AA batteries such as GP require additional adapters for charging and usually only 2-3 cells can be charged at the same time, when the robot requieres 6.
 EV3 P-Brick have 4 ports for motors and 4 ports for sensors.
 Power consumption of motors and sensors: <a href="https://www.dexterindustries.com/ev3-current-consumption-measurement/">https://www.dexterindustries.com/ev3-current-consumption-measurement/</a>.
   <table>
 <tr>
 <th width=400>